 Together, this body of evidence paints a troubling picture…yet there is no official or systematic data collection in England and Wales to confirm how widespread the practice is.
 Without this data, survivors remain invisible, and policymakers can avoid accountability.

-We are seeking responses from primary carer parents across England and Wales who have had children removed from their care following private law family court proceedings about child contact with an ex-partner.
+To begin to address this gap Right to Equality and Survivor Family Network have launched a child removal campaign, beginning with a survey of primary carer parents across England and Wales who have had children removed from their care following private law family court proceedings.

 Resources for support: